 To pay for services, I use bitcoin to purchase gift cards in order to load my balance on my phone and my Steam account since I like to buy video games.
 The rest of the services such as Internet, Light, and more I negotiated again with pre-coiner friends.
 They paid for my services in exchange for bitcoin.
 That is the good thing about having enthusiastic friends who are always ready to help you and always trust Bitcoin.

 This was a quick glance of my first month spent using only Bitcoin.
 However, I have to be honest that living in Venezuela, using Bitcoin is very complicated as a means of exchange.
 Although there are generally ways to get around it as I have done, this does not always work.
 Although there are crypto payment processors in-store in some well-known franchises, the truth is that fees are very expensive.
 It is generally cheaper to use VES or USD rather than BTC when using these crypto POS.

 Could you live on Bitcoin in Venezuela if you receive bitcoin either for professional fees or remittances?
 Of course, I recommend using both FIAT and Bitcoin.
-Save your bitcoin in a safe place and spend only what you need by changing them on platforms that do not request additional information such as KYC, preferably use non-custodial platforms.
+Save your bitcoin in a safe place and spend only what you need.

 "No society can prosper and be happy if the majority of its members are poor and miserable" Adam Smith